-On 4 November 2020, KPMG, the Administrators of Elevate Credit International, are starting to email more than 500,000 Sunny customers who could get a refund for some of their borrowing.
+On 4 November 2020, KPMG, the Administrators of Elevate Credit International, started to email more than 500,000 Sunny customers who could get a refund for some of their borrowing.

 The Administrators have developed a Claims Calculator to work out which loans were likely to have been “unaffordable”.

 If you get this email it is because they have decided some of your loans were unaffordable.

 Sunny had about 700,000 customers, so for 500,000 of them to have been mis-sold loans is a shockingly large number.